rosenam/cirsium-2022/README.md

 ```
 --------
 #### Paralog removal
 Paralogs have the potential to confound downstream analyses, so to be cautious, all genes flagged by HybPiper as containing potential paralogs were removed from the dataset.
+This can be done by writing a simple bash script.

 Example code: